bagder/uncurled/project.md

 describing what the project actually does.

 The project is rarely a formal or legal entity anywhere, at least as a start.
-Many projects that succeeds, later grow up and turn into more formal organizations, or join other unmbrella organizations to become part of them - and some are even run and own by companies in the first place that then own the name and maybe even associated resources.
+Many projects that succeed, later grow up and turn into more formal organizations, or join other umbrella organizations to become part of them - and some are even run and owned by companies in the first place that then own the name and maybe even associated resources.
 But some projects remain collected solely under that name.